-For serious runners there is the Chelmsford Marathon in aid of the J’s Hospice; the Colchester Half Marathon in aid of MS-UK; and Southend Half Marathon in aid of Havens Hospices.
-The Brentwood Half Marathon also has a fun run.
+For serious runners there is the Chelmsford Marathon (Oct 2022) in aid of the J’s Hospice; the Colchester Half Marathon, the Southend Half Marathon in aid of Havens Hospices, and the Brentwood Half Marathon (which also has a fun run).

 And remember – stretch those muscles and warm up and warm down properly!!

 Essex has a very long coast line with some great seaside towns, and we’ve had fun over the years swimming off Walton, although just in the summer months when the sea had warmed up.
 Some hardier folk do take a dip in the sea all year round!
 If swimming in the North Sea isn’t your idea of fun, there are a good selection of swimming pools catering for all abilities across the county.
 At Brightlingsea there’s also one of the last open air lido’s left in the country.
 We’ve listed all the swimming pools open to the general public here.

 If you laugh at the challenge of a simple cycle ride, or run, then test yourself with a Triathlon – there are usually a few in Essex, including one for relay teams, so if you can’t do all 3 disciplines, but have two mates who you can buddy up with…